JamesGJ5/Part-II-Hilary-Onward/Simulations/README.txt

 ...

+How to Use:

+    The Conda environment "pytorch3copy" works.

 Extra information:

     11:01am on 01/01/2022: have just created Parallel_HDF5_2.py for what I think should be working simulations for saving in